SpirosDR1/Qubex-PQC-Benchmarks/README.md

 one institutions can put in front of a regulator.
 That's what we're building toward.

+Unlike MPC-based signing infrastructure (which replaces how an institution signs transactions), Qubex doesn't touch signing at all — it's a separate, independent check that works alongside whatever signing infrastructure an institution already uses.

 ## What's in this repo today

 A reproducible benchmark of ML-DSA-87 (NIST FIPS 204, security level 5)